 Again, the impact will differ from jurisdiction to jurisdiction based on the terms of any bilateral double tax treaty.
 Equally, UK withholding tax of 20% may become applicable to royalty and interest payments made by UK companies to associated companies based in the EU, depending on the terms of any double tax treaty.

-Although the UK does not levy any capital duty, the restrictions contained in the Capital Duties Directive have impacted the UK’s ability to levy SDRT on certain transfers of shares, including the transfer of shares into clearing systems; these restrictions would no longer apply following Brexit.
+Although the UK does not levy any capital duty, the restrictions contained in the Capital Duties Directive have impacted the UK’s ability to levy SDRT on certain transfers of shares, including the transfer of shares into clearing systems; these restrictions would, in principle, no longer apply following Brexit.

 The close involvement of the UK in the current EU approach to tax transparency and the common implementation of BEPS, suggests that, although the Directive on Administrative Cooperation in Taxation (DAC) will, in principle, cease to apply following Brexit, this may have limited practical effect.
-The UK is committed to greater tax transparency, including the Common Reporting Standard (CRS) and Country by Country Reporting, and it is highly likely that the UK will implement the same information exchange and tax transparency regimes as those in the EU.
-However, there might be more flexibility for the UK post-Brexit, in that it could simply implement the CRS on its own terms rather than having to adopt the EU amended DAC, which goldplates certain aspects of the CRS.
+The UK is committed to greater tax transparency, including the Common Reporting Standard (CRS) and Country by Country Reporting, and it is highly likely that the UK will continue to implement the same information exchange and tax transparency regimes as those in the EU.
+However, there may be more flexibility for the UK post-Brexit, in that it may simply implement the CRS on its own terms rather than applying the EU amended DAC, which goldplates certain aspects of the CRS.

-In addition, the UK supports the Organisation for Economics Co-operation and Development's (OECD) Base Erosion and Profit Shifting (BEPS) project and is likely to implement its recommendations whether as part of a wider EU implementation or otherwise.
+In addition, the UK has fully supported the Organisation for Economic Co-operation and Development's (OECD) Base Erosion and Profit Shifting (BEPS) project and is committed to implementing its recommendations whether as part of a wider EU implementation or otherwise.
 However, on a practical level, Brexit will mean that the UK will most likely require more domestic and bilateral agreements to apply mutual assistance measures between the UK and EU Member States.
-For example, the UK may no longer benefit from the exchange of tax rulings proposals, which could limit the UK’s ability to get information on/challenge international structures in the absence of equivalent bi-lateral measures.
+For example, the UK may no longer benefit from the exchange of tax rulings, which could limit the UK’s ability to get information on/challenge international structures in the absence of equivalent bi-lateral measures.

 As such, the UK’s double taxation agreements may become increasingly significant following Brexit given that the UK has concluded double taxation agreements with all present EU Member States.